 A turn or loop starting and finishing in the horizontal face down position with the head towards the target.
-The shoulders must at all time remain in a horizontal plane.
+The shoulders must remain in a horizontal plane at all times.

-B. Style :
+B. Freefall Style:

 Individuals perform a series of six maneuvers in free fall, which are prescribed in these rules.